oracle-samples/oci-data-science-ai-samples/labs/custom_kv_labs/Readme.md

 ### Objectives

 In this workshop, we will go through the end to end steps of creating a custom key-value extraction model with OCI Document Understanding.
-We will mainly:
+By completing this workshop you will be able to:

-* Learn how to train a KeyValue extraction model through the OCI console.
+* Train a custom key value extraction model through the OCI console
-* Learn how to use OCI console, OCI preview SDK, and REST API to communicate with our document service endpoints.
+* Use OCI console, OCI preview SDK, and REST API to communicate with our document service endpoints

 ### Prerequisites